udit01/udit01.github.io/index.md

 {%- include util/auto-content-generator.liquid -%}

-Hello~!
+# Welcome to My Digital Space

-I am Udit Jain, I am an AI Engineer.
+I am **Udit Jain**, an AI Engineer specializing in computer vision and machine learning solutions.

-My topics of interest include: Computer Vision, Data Analysis, Deploying large-scale AI models, Deployment on Edge devices

-More about me in the About tab.
-Resume is in the Links tab.
+My expertise spans:
+- Computer Vision systems and algorithms
+- Data Analysis and pattern recognition
+- Deployment of large-scale AI models
+- Edge computing optimization for AI applications

+I currently work at Samsung Research in Korea, where I develop intelligent features for next-generation appliances.

+Explore my projects, professional background, and technical insights through the navigation menu.
+My detailed resume is available in the Links section.

+Let's connect and explore how AI can solve meaningful problems!